wiseman-timelord/MaNTella-Launcher/README.md

 - Re-Structuring of script, sorting out sections into themes of code is important for large scripts.
 - Optimization through intellgent code and merging functions, possibly involving additional global for function program pre-configuration.
 - Logic and sanity checks, general checkovers of code.
+- Some globals/Variables were made to have safer names.
 - Has adapted Fallout 4 Runner-esque code as shown here, text will be refined...
 ```
 Detected Game Already Running!